tusharpandey13/loop_poll_api/README.md

 * The data manipulation is done via pandas.
 * It uses FastAPI for api.
 * It uses Redis to store report generation status.
-* It uses PSQL as a data source for the poll data.
+* It uses PSQL as a data source for the poll data, it assumes that data is stored in the same way as in the CSVs.
 * It writes the output CSV files to an S3 bucket and gives the url of that file in the poll response.
 * It is capable of horizontal scaling on kubernetes as a single remote redis instance is used to track the report generation status across app instances.